anttikivi/alpinejs-language-server/README.md

 # Alpine.js Language Server

-**Please note that this project is still in development and not ready for use.**
+**Please note that this project is a hobby project and still in development.
+It’s currently not functional nor ready for use.**

 `alpinejs-language-server` is a language server for [Alpine.js](https://alpinejs.dev) that implements the